ortrsa/Ex3/README.md

 ![Alt Text](https://github.com/ortrsa/Ex3/blob/master/img/dWtprX5.gif)

-`connected_component()` - make 2 list, list 1 contain all the nodes that you can get *from* the first node, and list 2 contain all the nodes that can get *to* the first node, and take the intersection between list 1 and 2.
+`connected_component()` - make 2 lists, list 1 contain all the nodes that you can get *from* the first node, and list 2 contain all the nodes that can get *to* the first node, and take the intersection between list 1 and 2.
-we abale to make this lists using [BFS](https://en.wikipedia.org/wiki/Breadth-first_search).
+We are able to make these lists using [BFS](https://en.wikipedia.org/wiki/Breadth-first_search).
 **BFS**

 ![Alt Text](https://github.com/ortrsa/Ex3/blob/master/img/KcsN.gif)